WetHat/MarkdownToHtml/markdown/index.md

 > * Based on [Markdig](https://github.com/lunet-io/markdig),
 >   a fast, powerful, [CommonMark](http://commonmark.org/) compliant Markdown
 >   processor for .NET with more than 20 configurable extensions.
-> * Cascading build configurations.
-Each subtree in Markdown source tree can now
+> * :sparkles: Cascading build configurations.
+In addition to the top-level `Build.json`
+>   project configuration, the _Markdown_ source tree configured in `markdown_dir`
->   have its dedicated build configuration.
+>   can now have dedicated build configurations (`Build.json`).
 Among other things this makes it
 >   easy to configure the navitation bar in a directory specific way.
->   **New!**
+> * :sparkles: A test function (`Test-LocalSiteLinks`) to report broken relative links
+>   in markdown source directorytree.

 # Installation and Update